|

 can defeat the enemy, she thought, perhaps this is my battlefield.

-And she slid her hands up his thighs, under his jerkin and tunic,
+She slid her hands up his thighs.

-"You need release, my love," she said.
+release, my love," she said.

 "Yes," he whispered, mesmerised by her touch.

-to stroke his testicles.
+fingers slip down inside his leggings to stroke his testicles.

 "Hiril nín!" he gasped.